 CRM and ERP systems also differ in the type of data they manage.

-CRM platforms revolve around customer and relationship data.
 They capture every interaction between the business and its customers, helping teams understand the customer journey and sales pipeline.

 Typical CRM records include:

 This data helps businesses understand who their customers are and how relationships evolve over time.
-ERP systems focus on transactional and operational data that supports internal workflows.

 Typical ERP records include: